toybreaker/rokastro/src/content/posts/metro-eye-candies/index.md

   - ./05.jpg
   - ./06.jpg
 tags:
+  - concept
+  - action-photography
   - personal-work
-  - concept
-  - art-direction
+  - fine-art-photography
-  - street-photography
+  - fine-art-prints
 ---

 Full color impact, speed, city, night-life, gathering, people, drama, togetherness. **The kind of slick images you want to have printed** full wall in your studio entrance or lounge bar.
 Personal work.